 Impact of the Technology

-A search for online art auctions on Google yields more than 10 million results.
+A search for online art auctions on Google yields more than ten million results.
 All of the major art auction houses have website and online sales.
 For example, on Christie’s website you can bid on items and track the bids for upcoming auctions around the world, view prices in your own currency, create a personalized auction calendar, watch auctions in real-time, and participate in Christie’s LIVE auctions.
 Thus Christie’s allows for virtual participation from anywhere around the world in its live auctions.
 Christie’s is not alone; the other major houses offer similar services as well.

 A discussion on Artworld Salon’s blog10 notes that the increase of artwork being sold online may impact the big art auction houses.
 The Internet allows for more access to buyers and more transparency: “This may start at the bottom end of the market but, as with so many other sectors, quality of products offered rises with reach of market.
 I think we are witnessing the first steps of a paradigm shift in the Art World market place.”
-He further states that this shift will also affect galleries, as people will tend to go online to see artwork, rather than visit the physical galleries.
+The site further states that this shift will also affect galleries, as people will tend to go online to see artwork, rather than visit the physical galleries.

 Of course the Internet does not only host art auctions for real works, one can also visit a virtual auction in an online world, such as Second Life, for virtual artwork.
 With life imitating art, imitating life, virtual worlds offer a new medium for promoting both real and virtual art.